MileHacker Logo

 Parks & Gardens

 Baluran National Park: A must-visit for nature lovers, known as "Africa van Java".
-Taman Nasional Baluran Savana Bekol: A savanna area within the park, ideal for wildlife viewing.
+Taman Nasional Baluran Savana Bekol: A savanna area inside park limits, ideal for wildlife viewing.

 Scenic Viewpoints